artlov/docker-telegraf-influxdb-grafana/README.md

 # Docker Image with Telegraf, InfluxDB and Grafana
-This is a Docker image based on the [Docker Image with Telegraf (StatsD), InfluxDB and Grafana](https://github.com/samuelebistoletti/docker-statsd-influxdb-grafana) from [Samuele Bistoletti](https://github.com/samuelebistoletti) and [Docker Image with InfluxDB and Grafana](https://github.com/philhawthorne/docker-influxdb-grafana) from [Phil Hawthorne](https://github.com/philhawthorne)
+This is a Docker image based on the [Docker Image with Telegraf (StatsD), InfluxDB and Grafana](https://github.com/samuelebistoletti/docker-statsd-influxdb-grafana) from [Samuele Bistoletti](https://github.com/samuelebistoletti) and [Docker Image with InfluxDB and Grafana](https://github.com/philhawthorne/docker-influxdb-grafana) from [Phil Hawthorne](https://github.com/philhawthorne).
+The main purpose of this image is to be used to show data from a Domoticz installation and Synology NAS, which hosted this image.

 The main points of this image are: